 - Decide how it will be determined when it is safe to return to the facility

 7. Needed Provisions

 Keep up to date with the provisions you have on hand and if additional will need to be delivered.
 Know what particular items your facility and patients need a surplus of and how quickly they run through the items.
-If there becomes a shortage, have a back-up plan of where and how timely you can retrieve the necessary items.
+If there becomes a shortage, have a backup plan of where and how timely you can retrieve the necessary items.
 Examples of items to have on hand:

 8. Residents Re-located

-Emergency situations are difficult on everyone.
+Emergency situations are difficult for everyone.
 In particular for those who are not in control or familiar with their surroundings.
 It is important to work with residents so they are able to feel safe and cared for.
 Include in your emergency preparedness plan, guidelines around how staff/volunteers should empathetically speak with residents around their new location and given care.

-An emergency plan should be designed to fit a particular facility and that facility’s requirements regarding type of care provided and geographical location.
-Internal annual reviews will allow the most accurate and up-to-date information and regulations be included in the emergency plan.
+An emergency plan should be designed to fit a particular facility and that facility’s requirements regarding the type of care provided and geographical location.
+Internal annual reviews will allow the most accurate and up-to-date information and regulations to be included in the emergency plan.
 The Federal Emergency Management will provide guidelines on how to update an existing emergency plan.